microsoft/OpticSim.jl/README.md

 </tbody>
 </table>

-# This rep is no longer being maintained.
+# This repo is no longer being maintained.
 The latest version of OpticSim can be found at https://github.com/brianguenter/OpticSim.jl

 ## Contributing